 When comparing Launchy vs Rofi, the Slant community recommends Rofi for most people.
-In the question“What are the best Linux app launchers?”
-Rofi is ranked 1st while Launchy is ranked 10th.
+In the question“What are the best app launchers for UNIX-like systems?”
+Rofi is ranked 1st while Launchy is ranked 11th.
+The most important reason people chose Rofi is:

 Ranked in these QuestionsQuestion Ranking